turingschool/front-end-curriculum/lessons/express-with-knex.md

 };
 ```

-We're going to need to modify this a bit and do it in two seperate files, one for owners and one for secrets.
+We're going to need to modify this a bit and do it in two separate files, one for owners and one for secrets.

 For owners, create a owners.js file under seeds/dev directory: